Configure legacy on-premises public folders for a hybrid deployment

 These instructions assume that Outlook Anywhere is enabled and functional on all the on-premises legacy Exchange public folder servers.
 For information about how to enable Outlook Anywhere, see Outlook Anywhere.

-Implementing legacy public folder coexistence for a hybrid deployment of Exchange with Office 365 may require you to fix conflicts during the import procedure.
-Conflicts can occur because a non-routable email address that's assigned to mail-enabled public folders, conflicts with other users and groups in Office 365, and other reasons.
+Implementing legacy public folder coexistence for a hybrid deployment of Exchange with Microsoft 365 or Office 365 may require you to fix conflicts during the import procedure.
+Conflicts can occur because a non-routable email address that's assigned to mail-enabled public folders, conflicts with other users and groups in Microsoft 365 or Office 365, and other reasons.

 These instructions assume that your Exchange Online organization has been upgraded to a version that supports public folders.

 In Exchange Online, you must be a member of the Organization Management role group.
 This role group is different from the permissions assigned to you when you subscribe to Exchange Online.
-For information about how to enable the Organization Management role group, see Manage Role Groups.
+For information about how to enable the Organization Management role group, see Manage role groups in Exchange Online.

 In Exchange 2010, you must be a member of the Organization Management or Server Management RBAC role groups.
 For details, see Add Members to a Role Group